-I opted for fish fillets over fish sticks because you get a greater ratio of fish to breadcrumbs.
-Translation: more fish means more protein and other nutrients that go along with it.
+The one holdover into my own house are fish sticks.
+Indeed, just last week, as I scrambled to pull dinner together before readying myself for an evening with grown ups, I made these fishwich sliders.
+I opted for fish fillets over fish sticks because there’s a greater ratio of fish to breadcrumbs.
+Translation: more fish means more protein and other nutrients.
 Consider buying the fish in an organic market or specialty one since the choices tend to be lighter in additives and preservatives than conventional supermarket brands.

 I think we’ll be having these again soon.

 This makes eight little sliders, enough to feed a family of four.
 Keep in mind, though, that younger kids may only need one slider.
 For bigger appetites, consider baking an extra fillet and heavy up on the amount of fish on each bun.